-- Developed a new survey instrument based on a systematic examination of previous surveys used by the Department of Energy and the private sector, and a comprehensive review of existing literature on organizational culture research in the high risk industries including nuclear, chemical, transportation, and construction.
-In addition, the survey was thoroughly pre-tested with in-person focus groups with representative employees.
+- Developed a new survey instrument based on a systematic examination of previous surveys used by the Department of Energy and the private sector, and a comprehensive review of existing literature on organizational culture research in the high-risk industries including nuclear, chemical, transportation, and construction.

 - Convened a panel consisting of experts in the field of survey design methodology, employee engagement assessments, organizational culture (specifically, nuclear safety culture and the assessment of safety culture practices).

 - Administered a mix-mode survey consisting of paper and pencil (hardcopy) instruments and an online survey to approximately 12,000 Hanford site employees.

-- Based on the advanced statistical analysis, identified key dimensions and drivers of the organizational culture and safety climate, developed model of safety climate, and identified main areas for improvements.
+- Based on the advanced statistical analysis, identified key dimensions and drivers of the organizational culture and safety climate, developed a model of safety climate, and identified main areas for improvements.